One Tree Point Airbnb Market Analysis 2026: Short Term Rental Data & Vacation Rental Statistics in Northland, New Zealand

 Guest Capacity Insights for One Tree Point

-- The most common guest capacity trend in One Tree Point vacation rentals is listings accommodating 4 guests (25.8%).
-This suggests the primary traveler segment is likely small families or groups.
+- The most common guest capacity trend in One Tree Point vacation rentals is listings accommodating 8+ guests (40%).
+This suggests the primary traveler segment is likely larger groups.

 Available Days Distribution